 Windows laptops: Upgradeability depends on the model.
 If you send us the model number of your device via the repair request form under "Repairs", we can assess it for you.

 Almost all devices allow RAM, battery, cooling, and storage upgrades and repairs.
-Newer thin-and-light laptops and two-in-ones may not have easily-upgradeable RAM, though.
+Newer thin-and-light laptops and two-in-ones may not have easily-upgradeable RAM, though, and some devices sacrifice more in order to achieve their form factor.

 Surface Pros 1-4 allow storage and thermal upgrades.
 Subsequent Surface Pro models do not have any upgradeable components.